lamoglia/publish-aggregation/README.md

 }
 ```

-To publish a collection with the number of messages received in the last day grouped by sender:
+To publish a collection with the number of messages received in the past 24 hours grouped by sender:

 ```javascript
 import { Meteor } from 'meteor/meteor';